xbeat/Machine-Learning/README.md

 Prefetching is a technique used to optimize data access by loading data into memory before it's actually needed.
 This can significantly improve performance when working with huge datasets.

+## Trust Region Method for Optimization in Machine Learning

+Introduction to Trust Region Method (TRM)

+The Trust Region Method is an optimization algorithm used in machine learning and artificial intelligence to find the minimum of a function.
+It's particularly useful for non-linear optimization problems.
+TRM works by defining a region around the current point within which it trusts the approximation to be accurate.

 ## Anomaly Detection Techniques in Python

 Introduction to Anomaly Detection